-The Dangku Tiger Conservation Partnership focuses on a region of South Sumatra that represents the plight of the island as a whole.
+The Dangku Tiger Conservation Partnership (DTCP) focuses on a region of South Sumatra that represents the plight of the island as a whole.
 The area is dominated by several large concessions for palm oil, forestry and oil and gas.
-But stretched across the landscape also lie several small conservation areas.
-Amongst these conservation islands live some of the world’s last Sumatran tigers.
+But scattered across the landscape also lie several small conservation areas.
+Among these conservation islands, or fragments, live some of the world’s last Sumatran tigers.

-All of these islands lack significant protection and, on their own, none of them is large enough to support a viable tiger population.
+All of these habitat fragments lack significant protection and, on their own, none of them is large enough to support a viable tiger population.

-The future of the tigers therefore depends on increased protection of their core habitats, and connectivity through the industrial matrix surrounding them.
+The future of the tigers therefore depends on increased protection of these core habitats and connectivity through the industrial landscape surrounding them.

-The aim of the DTCP is to unite the companies the hold the key to the Dangku tiger’s future and to work together to ensure that economic activities can continue, but not at the expense of the Sumatran tiger and the Islands rich biodiversity.
+The DTCP aims to unite companies working in this area, since they are the key to the Dangku tigers’ future, and work together with them to ensure that economic activities can continue while also safeguarding the tiger and Sumatra’s rich biodiversity.

 Sumatra’s biodiversity is held primarily in its forests and is essential for maintaining the environmental health on which people depend.
-In the last half century, rapid economic development has meant that much of the forest has disappeared, leaving a landscape dominated by industry, agriculture and people and a fragmented and struggling protected area system to conserve what remains of Sumatra’s biodiversity.
+In the last half century, rapid economic development has meant that much of the forest has disappeared, leaving a landscape dominated by industry, agriculture and people with a fragmented protected area system struggling to conserve the island’s remaining biodiversity.

 However, development and conservation are not necessarily mutually exclusive.
-Sumatran biodiversity can be conserved by a core of protected areas if it is supported by a matrix of eco-intelligent entrepreneurs working in partnership.
+Sumatran biodiversity can be conserved by a core of protected areas if it is supported by a network of eco-intelligent entrepreneurs working in partnership.

 Human- Wildlife conflict

-Sumatra is part of the Sundaland, a biodiversity hotspot -one of the richest biodiversity centres in the world.
-But Sumatra also represents one of the areas where biodiversity is most at risk, with massive habitat clearance and land conversion driving massive species declines.
+Sumatra is part of the Sundaland hotspot, one of the richest biodiversity centres in the world.
+But the island also represents one of the areas where biodiversity is most at risk, with vast habitat clearance and land conversion driving massive species declines.

-Fifty years ago Sumatra was largely covered in tropical forests, abounding with biodiversity, with pockets of human activity interspersed amongst them.
-Now the situation has reversed, with the remaining forest left as islands in a sea of human expansion with little tolerance for other species.
+Fifty years ago Sumatra was largely covered in tropical forests abounding with biodiversity, interspersed with pockets of human activity.
+Now the situation has reversed, with remaining forest fragments left as islands in a sea of human expansion.

 Whilst heavily threatened, ZSL research has shown that at least some of these islands still contain significant biodiversity value, including the critically endangered Sumatran tiger.